 - Not view the image - Not copy, print, share, store or save the image - Confiscate the device and report the incident to the DSL (or deputy) immediately, who will decide what to do next.
-The DSL will make the decision in line with the DfE's latest guidance on searching, screening and confiscation and the UK Council for Internet Safety (UKCIS) guidance on sharing nudes:advice for education settings working with children and young people
+The DSL will make the decision in line with the DfE's latest guidance on searching, screening and confiscation and the UK Council for Internet Safety (UKCIS) guidance on sharing nudes and semi-nudes: advice for education settings working with children and young people

-Any searching of pupils will be carried out in line with:
+Any searching of Students will be carried out in line with:

-- The DfE's latest guidance on searching, screening and confiscation - UKCIS guidance on sharing nudes and semi-nudes: advice for education settings working with children and young people - Our behaviour policy (make sure that your searches and confiscation policy reflects the updated DfE guidance, which came into force on 1 September 2022)
+- The DfE's latest guidance on searching, screening and confiscation - UKCIS guidance on sharing nudes and semi-nudes: advice for education settings working with children and young people - Our behaviour policy

-Any complaints about searching for, or deleting, inappropriate images or files on pupils' devices will be dealt with through the school complaints procedure.
+Any complaints about searching for, or deleting, inappropriate images or files on students' devices will be dealt with through the school complaints procedure.